 TUMOrrow: Empowering Teenagers

-After the project, 10 students continued attending TUMO center and entered universities to pursue technology-related studies.
-Elizabeth Hambardzumyan, one of the children engaged in our project, was a speaker at TEDxKids@Yerevan event in 2014, where she spoke about the relationship between students and teachers (www.youtube.com/watch?v=Zwg7D2Hh4XY).
+Within 3 years of the project, 45 children received basic technical skills on the design and use of modern information and communication technologies.
+Moreover, the project helped to develop social, communication and thinking skills of the children by fully integrating them into the society.
+Over time kids showed positive progress, particularly for half of them the recorded performance was above average.
+After the project, 10 children continued attending TUMO center and entered universities to pursue technology related studies.
+Elizabeth Hambardzumyan, one of the children engaged in our project, was a speaker at TEDxKids@Yerevan event in 2014, where she spoke about the relationship between pupils and teachers: www.youtube.com/watch?v=Zwg7D2Hh4XY

 - Provide opportunities for socially vulnerable children to unleash their creative potential through interacting with modern technologies.